rclone/rclone/docs/content/overview.md

 ### About ###

-This is used to fetch quota information from the remote, like bytes used/free/quota and bytes used in the trash.
+Rclone `about` prints quota information for a remote.
+Typical output includes bytes used, free, quota and in trash.

-This is also used to return the space used, available for `rclone mount`.
+If a remote lacks about capability `rclone about remote:`returns an error.

-If the server can't do `About` then `rclone about` will return an error.
+Backends without about capability cannot determine free space for an rclone mount, or use policy `mfs` (most free space) as a member of an rclone union remote.

 ### EmptyDir ###